 Upcoming Events for 2018

-Saturday 22nd September: Great War Victory Tea
+Saturday 22nd September: The Lyminge Association present: A Great War Victory Tea

 Saturday 6th October: The 3rd Annual Lyminge Oktoberfest with the Bettsteiner Footstompers